yohasebe/openai-chat-api-workflow/README.md

 <img src='./docs/img/direct-query.png' style='width:450px;'/>

+## ⚙️ Other Ways to Execute a Query

+### ⌨️ Using Alfred Textbox

+You can enter a query text directly into Alfred textbox:

+- Method 1: Alfred textbox → keyword (`openai`) → space/tab → input query text → select a command (see below)
+- Method 2: Alfred textbox → input query text → select fallback search (`OpenAI Query`)

 ### 📋 Using Selected Text

 You can select any text on your Mac and send it to the workflow:

 - Method 1: select text → universal action hotkey → select `OpenAI Query`
 - Method 2: set up a custom hotkey to `Send selected text to OpenAI`

-### ⌨️ Using Alfred Textbox

-You can enter a query text directly into Alfred textbox:

-- Method 1: Alfred textbox → keyword (`openai`) → space/tab → input query text
-- Method 2: Alfred textbox → input query text → select fallback search (`OpenAI Query`)

 ### 🌐 Using Text Box in Default Web-browser